Flashtekuk/Public/LB/fixes/README.md

 hyperv-nic-rename.sh - Script to address the Hyper-V NIC rename bug

 synblock.patch - Used to invert the logic of the iptables synblock in v8.11.0 and v8.11.1

+00-buffers.conf - Increase the buffers available to stunnel - ENT-817